SecorD0/debank-balance-checker/README.md

   - `proxies.txt` — a text file with HTTP IPv4/IPv6 proxies;
   - `result.txt` — a text file with the results in a readable form;
   - `settings.json` — a JSON file for program setup.
-- `eth-balances-checker.exe` / `app.py` — an executable file that runs the program.
+- `debank-balance-checker.exe` / `app.py` — an executable file that runs the program.